vishnusivadasan/ebook_finder/README.md

 # 📚 Ebook Search System

-A web-based ebook search system built with Streamlit that helps you find and organize your digital book collection.
+A lightweight, web-based ebook search system that helps you find and organize your digital book collection.
+Built with FastAPI for optimal performance and minimal resource usage.

 ## Features